Pantone 448C with Cumin

 Norwegian-Tamil musician, composer and teacher, specializing in the miruthangam drum.
 He founded the Nathantham music school and has taught hundreds of students to play the miruthangam.
 He also composes film music and releases solo albums.
 "Advanced rhythm" is just the first letter...

-Vocalist and percussionist from Trondheim, with one foot in Greece.
+Greek-Norwegian vocalist and percussionist from Trondheim and Mykonos.
 Composer for Trondheim Jazz Orchestra and vocalist in Broen and Gurls.
 Mixes folk music, world music, soul and storytelling about roots.

 Pop pianist and singer with djubde.
 Oda Felicia Sigstad Abdelmaguid has been working for the last fifteen years on the audio-visual art project "The Huntington Chorea Project", an evolving project to raise awareness of Huntington's disease.
 She will be playing keys as well as choreographing.